SasStu/PSHVTag/docs/InternalFunctions/Command-Get-VMEnvironment.md

 ### -VM [VMWithTag[]]

-A (list of) VM object(s) with Tags from which to build the VMEnvironment object
+A (list of) VM object(s) with Tags from which to build the VM-Environment object